 18. V&A Dundee

 Calling all creatives – explore the history of design at the V&A Dundee, the first museum of its kind outside of London.
-This unique building was inspired by the cliffs along the east coast of Scotland, and stretches out into the River Tay, reconnecting the city with its historic and beautiful riverside.
+This unique building was inspired by the cliffs along the east coast of Scotland and stretches out onto the River Tay, reconnecting the city with its historic and beautiful riverside.
 Inside you’ll find changing exhibitions showcasing the best of design from around the world.

 19. Glamis Castle

 Glamis Castle is the legendary setting for Shakespeare’s Macbeth and arriving at this magnificent building will take your breath away.
-Architecturally stunning and filled with ancient treasures, the building will be brought to life by knowledgeable tour guides.
+Architecturally stunning and filled with ancient treasures, the building is brought to life by knowledgeable tour guides.
 Exploring the grounds is also a delight, with beautiful walks for the family.
-Explore Glamis Castle.

 20. Culzean Castle

-This Ayrshire gem has gardens, beaches, woods, trails and a new adventure playground to explore, and to top it off, a cliff-top castle!
+This Ayrshire gem has gardens, beaches, woods, trails and a new adventure playground to explore and, to top it off, a cliff-top castle!
 Take a guided tour and learn about the best features of the castle, including the oval staircase, as well as a fine collection of paintings and furniture.
-Book a visit to Culzean Castle.